 Immerse yourself in the rich Alaskan Native culture on a private van tour in Ketchikan.
 Visit totem parks, beaches, waterfalls, and learn about traditions.

-- Totem Bight State Historical Park - Nestled in a lush, temperate rainforest, Totem Bight State Historical Park is rich in Native history and art, offering stunning waterfront views and a diverse array of indigenous plants and animals.
+- Totem Bight State Historical Park - Nestled in a lush, temperate rainforest, Totem Bight State Historical Park is rich in Native history and art, offering stunning beaches with waterfront views and a variety of indigenous plants and animals.
 It is a favorite destination for both visitors and locals.
-Adjacent to the park is Potlatch Park, featuring Totem…
+Adjacent to the park is Potlatch Park, featuring…

-- Herring Cove - At Herring Cove, visitors have the opportunity to explore fishing grounds, observe salmon swimming upstream, and spot abundant eagles, as well as possibly see black bears and seals when in season.
+- Herring Cove - At Herring Cove, visitors can explore fishing grounds, witness salmon swimming upstream, and often see eagles, black bears, and seals when in season.
 It is situated 8 miles south.

-- Ketchikan Rainbird Trail - This trail provides spectacular views of downtown Ketchikan, the Tongass Narrows, and the surrounding islands.
+- Ketchikan Rainbird Trail - This trail provides breathtaking views of downtown Ketchikan, the Tongass Narrows, and the surrounding islands.

 - Creek Street - Creek Street is a historic boardwalk set on pilings along Ketchikan Creek in Ketchikan, Alaska.
-Once a Red Light District where both men and salmon swam upstream to spawn, it is now a charming area to explore Dolly’s House museum, view totem poles, shop at local stores and galleries, and enjoy local art and culture.
-During the summer, thousands of salmon gather to spawn upstream, while seals and otters are often nearby and eagles perch in the trees above.
+Once a Red Light District where both men and salmon swam upstream to spawn, it is now a charming area to tour Dolly’s House museum, view totem poles, shop at local stores and galleries, and enjoy local art and culture.
+During summer, thousands of salmon gather to spawn upstream, with seals and otters nearby and eagles perched in the trees.

 - Ketchikan - Ketchikan Creek was a summer fish camp for Tlingit natives long before the town was founded by Mike Martin in 1885.
-Sent by an Oregon canning company to evaluate prospects, Martin established the saltery Clark & Martin and a general store with George Clark, a Nova Scotia native and former foreman at a cannery that had burned down.
+Sent by an Oregon canning company to evaluate prospects, he established the saltery Clark & Martin and a general store with George Clark, a Nova Scotia native and former cannery foreman.
 Ketchikan earned the nickname “Alaska’s first city” due to its strategic location at the southern tip of the Inside Passage, linking the Gulf of Alaska to Puget Sound.
-In 1905, a mission house was constructed, which became the Yates Memorial Hospital in 1909.
+In 1905, a mission house was built, later becoming the Yates Memorial Hospital in 1909.
 In 2020, the National Trust for Historic Preservation recognized the former hospital as one of America’s most endangered historic places.

 - In-vehicle air conditioning